ND2021-ICL/pipe-ABC/Clustering/Extraction/ExtractionReadme.txt

 It also contains the relevant .csv files detailed in the notebook, for further context as to what was being produced and provided with these scripts

+Prerequisites to run scripts:

+Python 3.8

+csv, numpy and pandas

 ######